Skip to main content

 Cost: Free

 High school juniors in the Madison Metropolitan School District will want to look into this summer internship program.
 Participants gain firsthand research experience while working between 20 and 25 hours a week over nine weeks.
 The program concludes with scientific poster sessions where interns present their findings to university faculty, teachers, family, and friends.
-Students who complete the program will also earn both high school and college credit for their efforts.
+Students who complete the program receive three separate types of credit: one full college credit, one quarter high school credit, and one quarter credit of high school experiential learning awarded per 45 hours of lab work.

 8. ARISE High School Cancer Research Program